-Skiers, runners, bikers, and swimmers can all benefit from doing exercises that target muscles on the backs of the thighs, since strong hamstrings increase speed and endurance.
+Runners, bikers, skiers, and swimmers can all benefit from doing exercises that target muscles on the backs of the thighs, since strong hamstrings increase speed and endurance.
 And that's not all: toned hamstrings also make for shapely legs.
-Here are three exercises that are dedicated to that area: repeat all five moves for a total of three rounds for an effective hamstring workout.
+Here are five exercises that are dedicated to that area.
+Repeat all five moves for a total of three rounds for an effective hamstring workout.

 - Lie on your back with your knees bent and your feet flat on the ground.